jrgrant/hass_ids_hyyp/README.md

     The sensor will  remain TRUE for 1 update cycles and then go back to FALSE (You should handle any home assistant triggers with automations)
     The sensor may remain TRUE for 2 update cycles depending on how the alarm is synchronized with the update poll.
     Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since there is no push from IDS implemented
--  This feature is not currently available for ADT systems
 - Bumped API dependency